← MRI Terms

 How to Read the “Levels” in Your Spine MRI

-Spine reports use levels.
-A level is the space between two spinal bones.
+Spine reports are organized by level — the space between two spinal bones.
+Each bone is a vertebra (plural: vertebrae).

 Cervical Spine Levels